vygr/ChrysaLisp/STATUS.md

 with no space between the number of atoms and the numbewr of bonds, so add a space if required.

-New Lisp level co-op `(timeslice)` function.
+New Lisp level co-op `(task-slice)` function.
 Will do a deschedule if the current thread has been running for over a millisecond.
 More flexible strategy for a co-op system than just calling deschedule.